skovy/skovy.dev/content/blog/typescript-explained-in-javascript-extends/index.md

 Now, say we want to not only represent a book, but also the concept of an audio book.
 You could say an audio book is an _extension_ of a book.
-It still has a title, but it also has a total duration.
-The length of time it takes to listen to the entire audio book.
+It still has a title, but it also has a total duration; the length of time it takes to listen to the entire audio book.

 ```javascript